cognitivefashion/slate/source/includes/_catalog.md

 | | | *You will typically use this when the product will be replenished.
 If you think the product will be discontinued and not available again you can delete that product entirely.*
 **name** | string | The name of the product.
-This is generally a free text brief description of the product. category | string | The product category. taxonomy | string | The complete product taxonomy if known, separated via `;`.
+This is generally a free text brief description of the product. category | string | The product category. visual_search_category | list string |  A list of categories(or buckets) this product belongs to.
+This field is used to support category based visual search.
+A separate visual search index will be built with images from a particular category.
+While in most cases this will be same as `category` field in principle this field can be differnet.
+For example, `shirts` could be the `category` while the `visual_search_category` could be `women shirts`.
+The field can also support multiple category values.
+For example, `data['visual_search_category'] = ['tops','blouses']`.
+This means that the images corresponding to this product will be included in the visual search index for both `tops` and `blouses`. taxonomy | string | The complete product taxonomy if known, separated via `;`.
 **gender** | string | The gender for which the product is intended for, can be `male`, `female` or `unisex`. age_group | list string | The age group for which the product is intended for.
 Some suggested tags : `baby`, `kid`, `teenager`, `adult`.